“Forgotten Hollywood”- Memorial Day prayers…

 Screenwriters logo

 We are drawing near to Saturday’s big Q&A session with J. Michael Straczynski, the Emmy-winning screenwriter of Babylon 5, and the scribe of the acclaimed motion picture Changeling.
 The Orange County Screenwriter’s Association is sponsoring the event.
 I’m opening the show with Gary Lycan at 10a (prior to JMS appearance).
 It’s all taking place at the Regency Theatres South Coast Village Cinemas.
-You’ll have a chance to get an autograph from JMS after the Q&A and buy a copy of Forgotten Hollywood Forgotten History.
+You’ll have a chance to get an autograph from JMS after the Q&A and buy Forgotten Hollywood Forgotten History.
 J. Michael Straczynski

 The Regency Theatres South Coast Village Cinemas is located at 1561 W. Sunflower on the border of Costa Mesa and Santa Ana.
 The O.C.
 Screenwriter’s Association Q&A event is FREE to attend, and this should be a great way to start your Saturday morning.
 All aspiring screenwriters and lovers of classic cinema are invited to stop by!